All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 110-143

-The Arrancar arc is the third saga of the Bleach manga, and the fourth of the anime in which the new races that will begin to play a fundamental role in the development of the story; in it, the Arrancar and the Visored, are introduced.
-Once the first great plot arc in which the series is divided, the one dedicated to the Shinigami (which includes the first two arcs), was finished, the Arrancar Arc began
+The Arrancar arc is the third saga of the Bleach manga and the fourth of the anime in which the new races will play a fundamental role in the story’s development; in it, the Arrancar and the Visored are introduced.

 This part of the story starts from the end of the adventures of Ichigo Kurosaki and his friends in Soul Society and lasts until the preparations for the trip to Hueco Mundo.
 In addition to the appearance of the Arrancar and the Visored, the Arrancar Arc shows Ichigo’s progress in mastering his Hollow powers and the preparations of all the characters for the imminent war in which the Shinigami of Soul Society will face the forces that Sōsuke Aizen is recruiting in Hueco Mundo.

-In the anime, the material based on the manga is mixed with other episodes totally unrelated to the central story, in such a way that it covers from episodes 110 to 143.
-These episodes are distributed between the sixth season of the series, called Arrancar: The Arrival arc, and most of the seventh, whose name is Arrancar: The Hueco Mundo Sneak Entry.
-All of them include several scenes, and even complete episodes, that are not related to the events that occurred in the manga, although they can be framed without major problems in the chronological basis of the series.
+In the anime, the material based on the manga is mixed with other episodes totally unrelated to the central story in such a way that it covers episodes 110 to 143.
+These episodes are distributed between the series’ sixth season, Arrancar: The Arrival arc, and most of the seventh, whose name is Arrancar: The Hueco Mundo Sneak Entry.

 5. Hueco Mundo Arc (Arrancar: The Fierce Fight & Arrancar vs. Shinigami)